Comiclyy/dotfiles/README.md

-# THIS IS THE BRANCH FOR ARCH, IF YOU ARE LOOKING FOR GNOME, GO [HERE](https://github.com/Comicly69/dotfiles/tree/dotfiles-gnome)
+# THIS IS THE BRANCH FOR MACOS
+IF YOU ARE LOOKING FOR GNOME, GO [HERE](https://github.com/Comicly69/dotfiles/tree/dotfiles-gnome)

+IF YOU ARE LOOKING FOR ARCH, GO [HERE](https://github.com/Comicly69/dotfiles/tree/arch)
 # dotfiles